TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

-# Tuning for Concurrency and Computations
+# Tuning for Concurrency and Computation

 ## Handling Low Latency vs Analytic Jobs
 Unlike Spark, SnappyData can distinguish requests that are cheap (low latency) vs requests that require a lot of computational resources (high latency).
 This is done by a resource scheduler that can balance the needs of many contending users/threads.